Our contribution to UK healthcare

 Research and innovation in healthcare brings with it a huge range of benefits – for patients, their families and caregivers, and the UK economy.
 For us, this means helping the UK become a world leader in life sciences, ensuring that patients can benefit from cutting-edge treatments in as timely a manner as possible.
 But it’s more than that; there’s also innovation in generic and biosimilar medicines which can have real and immediate patient benefits - whether it is a new way of administering a medicine, or a new strength of a drug that simplifies a dosing regime.

-We're always looking for new ways we can innovate and improve the lives of the patients and communities we serve, such as how we stepped up when asked by the NHS if we could help with country's COVID-19 response:
+We're always looking for new ways we can innovate and improve the lives of the patients and communities we serve.

 toggle more information about Driving innovation in the life sciences industry